GioBVVF/postgres_db_pkg/roles/postgresTask4DBA/README.md

 replication_db: repmgr         # replication db for repmgr
 #repmgr_version: 14
-primary_host: 192.168.1.181 # Master cluster from hotstanby will be cloned mount_point_tbs : /pgsql_tsds/pgsql  # If use tablespaces you can indicate here mounting point
-wal_level_value : replica # Wal level must be replica in MAster-HotStanby configuration
+primary_host: 192.168.1.181 # Master cluster from hotstanby will be cloned wal_level_value : replica # Wal level must be replica in MAster-HotStanby configuration
 network_segment: 192.168.0.0 # Network where cluster's nodes are installed
 packages: # Packages that must be installed